How walking can improve thinking, communication, creativity and wellbeing

 Time to think

 Walking gives times time for reflection.
-There are a multitude of things clamouring for our attention so it is very easy to become reactive rather than proactive in our decision-making.
+There is a multitude of things clamouring for our attention so it is very easy to become reactive rather than proactive in our decision-making.
 Equally, being busy hampers our ability to create space and think creatively.

 It is very hard to think constructively if pressed up against someone on public transport, while concentrating on driving or when staring at a computer screen.
 We need the time and the environment to think properly.